Last updated on July 23, 2019 at 03:44 pm

 - Communicate.
 Bikes don’t have brake lights or turning signals so it’s up to each rider to communicate their intentions to other vehicles.

 - Be alert.
-Bicyclists have the same rights and responsibilities as any other driver on the road.
-Keep an eye out for cyclists in turning lanes, at intersections, and entering the roadway from driveways and parking lots.
+Cyclists have the same rights and responsibilities as any other driver on the road.
+Keep an eye out for cyclists in turning lanes, at intersections and entering the roadway from driveways and parking lots.

 - Slow down.
 Reduce your speed and provide adequate clearance when passing a bicyclist.
 Three feet is the absolute minimum at slow speeds.
-Five feet is recommended and trucks should leave even more space.
+Five feet is recommended.
+Trucks should leave even more space.

 - Hand off the horn.
 Loud noises, such as a car horn, may startle a rider and cause them to lose control.

 - Park smart.
 Bike lanes were made for bikes.
 Parking or blocking a bike lane could cause a serious accident.